Shu-Sin

+Crown Prince

+As Crown Prince, Shu-Sin held the position at Der.
+However, when his father conducted a long military campaign against Huhnuri, Shu-Sin returned to hold Ur.

 Reign

 Following an open revolt of his Amorite subjects, he directed the construction of a fortified wall between the Euphrates and the Tigris rivers in his fourth year, intending it to hold off any further Amorite attacks.
 He was succeeded by his son Ibbi-Sin.

 An erotic poem addressed to Shu-Sin by a female speaker is preserved in a cuneiform tablet called Istanbul 2461.
 The poem's speaker expresses her strong desires and longings for the king.

 An inscription states that he gave his daughter in marriage to the ruler of Šimānum "His daughter was given as a bride to Simanum.
 Simanum, Habura, and the surrounding districts rebelled against the king, they chased his daughter away from her residence."
 Shu-Sin subsequently conquered Šimānum and restored his daughter there.

 Year names of Shu-sin

 The year names for the reign of Shu-sin are all known and give an information about the events of his reign.
 The most important ones are: